 Interests: short stories, contemporary literary fiction, gothic/neo gothic fiction, magical realism, science fiction, fantasy

-Daniel has been published by Penguin, Hamish Hamilton, Allison and Busby, BBC Books, Chicken House, Scholastic and Badger, and he is represented by a leading London agent.
-He has written for the BBC’s Doctor Who books, and most recently his work has been aimed at young readers.
-He has taught on the Creative Writing MA at Sheffield Hallam University and has led workshops with adult learners and with children and teenagers in over 300 schools.
+Daniel has written over 25 books, and in a 20-year career he has been published by Penguin, Hamish Hamilton, Allison and Busby, BBC Books, Chicken House, Scholastic USA and Badger Learning.
+He is represented by a leading London agent and is published in over 10 countries.
+He has written three of the BBC’s original Doctor Who novels as well as his own work for adults, children and teenagers.
+He has taught on the Creative Writing MA at Sheffield Hallam University, is a regular judge at the Off The Shelf Festival’s “Novel Slam” and has led writing days and workshops in over 400 primary and secondary schools.

 Rachel Boden has been in the children’s publishing industry for 17 years.
 She has edited fiction (for ages 5 up to and including YA) and also picture books in-house for Macmillan Children’s Books, Egmont, Hodder and Bloomsbury, beginning as Desk Editor and rising to Editorial Director.
 She has experience in structural editing, mentoring and line editing, and prides herself on author care.
 She has two young children and lives in Surrey.

 Faye Booth is a proofreader, editor and historical novelist published by Macmillan.
 She is a freelance copyeditor for a number of independent publishers and has been an editor and mentor with Cornerstones since 2014.

 Interests: history and historical fiction (except military and Western), contemporary adult fiction, psychological thrillers, suburban noir, conservation/the environment, unlikeable and unreliable protagonists, villain psychology